rehabas/next-js-router/README.md

 ![](https://i.imgur.com/ivgXW1J.png)

-After the browser refreshes you can see the device is `camera` and the person is `michael`
+After the browser refreshes, you can see the device is `camera` and the person is `michael`

 ![](https://i.imgur.com/u4ocs4r.png)